-Have you ever loved a destination but couldn’t figure out why, or a way to express your feelings?
+Have you ever loved a destination but couldn’t figure out why – or even a way – to express your feelings?
 That’s my dilemma with Morocco.

-In August, I went with Intrepid Travel and crossed off a country that has long been on my bucket list.
+In August, I went on a tour with Intrepid Travel and crossed off a country that has long been on my bucket list.
 I rode a camel, drank all the mint tea I could find, got lost in medinas, and ate more couscous than I thought was humanly possible.

-I loved the tour.
-Our guide Rashid was friendly, took us out to smoke shisha, introduced us to the locals, and was generally very helpful.
-I made friends with my tour mates and got along with my roommate.
-And Morocco itself – wow!
-I loved walking down the street and being barraged by the smell of 1000 diffrent spices, getting lost in the maze-like medinas with their endless nooks and crannies, the chaos of millions of people shuffling about with vendors vying for your attention, and the crimson red of the Sahara with its endless rolling dunes — they were all I wanted them to be!
-Sure, there were many overwhelming moments when I felt like a fish out of water and things didn’t go my way but I relish those moments!
+Morocco itself blew my mind.
+I loved walking down the street and being barraged by the smell of 1,000 different spices, getting lost in the maze-like medinas with their endless nooks and crannies, the chaos of millions of people shuffling about with vendors vying for your attention, and the crimson red of the Sahara with its endless rolling dunes were all I wanted them to be.

 Morocco was everything I wanted it to be.
 It lived up to all my expectations, but for some reason, my experience has been hard to verbalize.
 Why can’t I express how I feel about Morocco?
 It’s been bothering me for months.

 I’ve racked my brain thinking about it, pondered it on trains, and stared at a blinking cursor while trying to write about it.

 Then, suddenly a few weeks ago, the reason hit me.

 One constant in my travels — and I’m sure many of you might feel the same — is that of a touchstone, one defining point where the trip all comes together and acts as a prism for everything the journey represented.

 On my trip to Japan, it was befriending a local who wanted to learn English.